What are milk allergies?

 - trouble breathing

-It is also more common to suffer an anaphylactic reaction to tree nuts (and peanuts) than with other types of allergies.
+Anaphylactic reactions to tree nuts (and peanuts) are also more common than with other types of allergies.

 A soy allergy is most common in infants.